injuxtice/injuxtice.com/README.md

 - 🎉 I’m looking to collaborate on **Python projects related to Palo Alto Networks!**

 - <a href="https://github.com/injuxtice">💻 My Github profile </a>

+- 🎹 I'm an avid music lover, check out some of my <a href="https://open.spotify.com/user/mlinku?si=71a124fb504a46a4"> playlists</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">